Tuesday, 17 August 2021

 • How: reflection in and on action; being open, willing and independent to learn and taking responsibility for my own knowledge, skills and experience to self-develop.

-I detail my overall rationale, writing approach and other open journaling benefits of my blog in the blog post 'Why openness is good'.
+I detail my overall rationale, writing approach and other open journaling benefits of my blog in the blog post 'Why openness is good', 'How to create an authentic blog', 'Pragmatism, criticality and d**ks', '10 years of blogging' and 'Voice'.

 Building off my asynchronous approach to a webinar that I previously described.
 I'm attempting here to share my story of how I created and approach my blog.
 Which I define as authentic; sharing my personal and professional learning and life – highs and lows, challenges, difficulties, failures, successes, vulnerabilities, achievements and my overall growth and educational journey.
 I do think that this type of open platform reflection is uncommon practice, which I can see valid reasons for especially in this current climate (cancel culture, toxic workplaces etc), but that shouldn't stop people.
 Perhaps people are becoming more closed as a result?
 I have also noticed a sense of anxiety in people sometimes, especially when they have read my personal development type posts as they can be deep and revealing.
 Which to some can be uncomfortable to even think about doing themselves.
 I strongly believe in deep sharing and connection with others and will continue to express myself in my way.
 As like with my LinkedIn profile, I use this blog to record and remind me of my activity and thinking as it can be easily forgotten!
 I can't recall all my knowledge in a single recall/request, therefore a good structure (headings, questions etc) to tease information out and ongoing journaling helps me.
 I really have found a way that works for me.
 And I do feel a sense of personal success with how I use my blog.
 Perhaps a reason is that I don't treat it as a service for others; churning out content to please 'customers' or earn money from it.